sbikelly/fuep_api/ARCHITECTURE.md

 ## System Overview

 The FUEP Post-UTME Portal is a comprehensive, microservices-based application designed to handle the complete Post-UTME application lifecycle.
-The system is built with modern web technologies, emphasizing security, scalability, and user experience.
+The system has been significantly simplified and optimized, eliminating unnecessary complexity while maintaining full functionality.
+Built with modern web technologies, emphasizing security, scalability, user experience, and maintainability.

 ## Architecture Principles